How to Become an Electrician in Massachusetts

 Requirements for a Massachusetts Electricians License

-To become a journeyman electrician in the state, the Board of State Examiners requires that you complete 8,000 hours of supervised electrical work and 600 hours of classroom learning in electrical topics, including both technical and regulatory topics such as the National Electrical Code (NEC).
-With these requirements met you can take the test and apply for a journeyman license.
-The requirements can be met either by completing an apprenticeship program or by earning an electrical degree and working as an apprentice.
-The journeyman license is also known as the Class A license.
+To become a journeyman electrician in Massachusetts, you must complete 8,000 hours of supervised electrical work and 600 hours of classroom training.
+Coursework covers technical skills and regulatory topics, including the National Electrical Code (NEC).
+After meeting these requirements, you can take the exam and apply for a journeyman license, also called a Class A license.
+You can qualify through an apprenticeship program or by earning an electrical degree and working as an apprentice.

-In order to become licensed as a master electrician, you have to work as a licensed journeyman for at least one year and have completed an additional 150 hours of coursework relating to the National Electrical Code and state regulations.
-There is also a test to pass at this licensing level administered by the Board of State Examiners of Electricians.
-Master electricians can start a contracting business, which must be registered through the state’s Office of Consumer Affairs and Business Regulation.
-The master electrician license is also known as the Class B license.
+In order to become a master electrician in Massachusetts, you must work as a licensed journeyman for at least one year and complete 150 additional hours of coursework on the National Electrical Code and state regulations.
+You must also pass an exam administered by the Board of State Examiners of Electricians.
+Master electricians can start a contracting business, which must be registered with the Office of Consumer Affairs and Business Regulation.
+This license is also called a Class B license.

-The Board of State Examiners of Electricians requires all licensed electricians to complete 21 hours of Massachusetts electrical continuing education courses every 3 years in order to renew their license (both class A and B).
-The license can be renewed online through the Division of Professional Licensure’s (DPL) e-PLACE Portal.
-All licensees receive renewal notices approximately sixty to ninety days prior to the expiration date of July 31st.
-The mandatory continuing education (MCE) requirements include 15 hours of classes on the Massachusetts Electrical Code (Amendments) plus six hours which can be professional development.
+The Board of State Examiners of Electricians requires licensed electricians to complete 21 hours of continuing education every three years to renew Class A and Class B licenses.
+Renewal is available online through the Division of Professional Licensure’s (DPL) e-PLACE Portal.
+Renewal notices are sent 60 to 90 days before the July 31st expiration date.
+Mandatory continuing education includes 15 hours on Massachusetts Electrical Code (Amendments) and six hours of professional development.

 Electrician Apprenticeship Programs in Massachusetts

-The state’s Division of Apprentice Standards can guide you to approved apprenticeship programs in Massachusetts for future electricians.
-These programs are largely run by local chapters of the International Brotherhood of Electrical Workers (IBEW) union, in collaboration with the National Electrical Contrators Association (NECA), and are called Joint Apprentice and Training Committees, or JATCs.
+The Division of Apprentice Standards provides guidance on approved apprenticeship programs for electricians in Massachusetts.
+Local chapters of the International Brotherhood of Electrical Workers (IBEW) and the National Electrical Contractors Association (NECA) run these programs through Joint Apprentice and Training Committees (JATCs).
 For example the electrical union in Boston, the IBEW Local 103, runs the Boston JATC.
 The programs provide qualified applicants with the required coursework for licensing and placement with a master electrician for an apprenticeship and training.
 Some programs available in Massachusetts are:

-Apprenticeship programs usually take five years to complete.
-They include evening classes and daytime work with a master electrician.
-The apprenticeship training is paid work.
-Requirements to enroll usually include being 18 years old, having a high school diploma or GED, and passing an aptitude test.
+Apprenticeship programs typically take five years to complete, combining evening classes with daytime work under a master electrician.
+Apprentices earn wages during training.
+Enrollment requirements usually include being at least 18 years old, having a high school diploma or GED, and passing an aptitude test.

 You may also choose a non-union apprenticeship program through the Independent Electrical Contractors.
 The New England Chapter provides information on their program here.